Kanglei-Inovations/efood/README.md

   ✅ Switch Toggles for Availability & Takeaway Only.
   ✅ Uses GetX for Real-Time Updates.
   ✅ Ensures Required Fields are Filled Before Submitting.
+-
+  ✅ Features Added
+  ✔ Cart page now has a Checkout button
+  ✔ Navigates to CheckoutScreen where user enters details ✔ placeOrder() method in OrderController saves order to Firestore ✔ Cart clears after placing an order

+🚀 Now your checkout process is fully working!
 Great!
 For checkout and billing, we need to implement:

 1. **Checkout Screen** – Display order summary, total price, and payment options.